Getting started with telehealth

 Types of telehealth

-- E-mail or text messages with follow-up instructions or confirmations
+- Messaging with follow-up instructions or confirmations

-- Images for evaluation
+- Images sent for evaluation

 - Lab results or vital statistics